Call us Today at (954) 880-1302

 If one spouse can demonstrate a financial need for alimony, the judge must also determine if the other spouse can afford to pay the requested alimony.

-Note: A judge may consider the adultery of either spouse in determining the amount of alimony, if any, to be awarded, especially where there is a depletion of marital assets.
+Note: A judge may consider the adultery of either spouse in determining the amount of alimony, if any, to be awarded, especially where, due to the adultery, there was a depletion of marital assets.

 After reviewing the evidence and considering these factors, the judge will determine the type of alimony, frequency, and amount that’s awarded.